philipwalton/blog/_articles/implementing-private-and-protected-members-in-javascript.md

 This is a pretty basic car class with a single private member and two accessor methods.
 As you can see, the `drive` method takes a number and increments the mileage property of the car instance.
 And like any good method, it checks to make sure the input is valid before applying it, otherwise you could end up with bad data.

-The problem is this check doesn't actually protect against bad data since anyone with access to the instance could manually change the `_mileage` property.
+The problem is this check doesn't actually protect against bad data since anyone with access to the instance could manually change the `_mileage` property later.

 ```javascript
 var honda = new Car();